jronallo/iiif-workshop-new/content/presentation-api/creating-a-basic-manifest/setup.md

 ---
+title: Manifest Setup
-title: "Setup"
+menuTitle: "Setup"
 date: 2018-04-15T14:49:22-04:00
 weight: 10
 ---

-# Manifest Setup

 Let's get set up to create a manifest.
 Below each step we'll give directions on how to do this from the terminal on a Mac.
 Feel free though to do each step however you'd like including using a GUI application.